Technical Due Diligence Checklist for the Investor and Founder

 6. IP & Licensing

-What they're asking: Does the company actually own its technology?
+What they're asking: Does the company own its technology?

 Checklist: